By Edu Valor / Author - Spanish Chef

 Patatas bravas are best known as a popular tapas served in nearly every bar across Spain.
 Their popularity has remained strong since the 1960s.

-This dish first gained fame through two well-known Madrid bars from that decade, Casa Pellico and La Casona, unfortunately, neither exists today.
+This dish first gained fame through two well-known Madrid bars from that decade, Casa Pellico and La Casona.
+Unfortunately, neither exists today.

 This solidifies Spain as the birthplace of these delightful potato fritters topped with an appetizing, spicy red sauce.